Assam govt most corrupt in India: Rahul Gandhi | Politics

 Talking about Manipur, from where the march began, Gandhi said a civil war-like situation is in the hill state with ethnic violence going on since May 3 last year.

-''The state is divided and the prime minister has not visited there.
-In Nagaland, a framework agreement (to bring about a solution to the Naga political issue) was signed nine years ago and people are now asking what happened to it,'' he said.
+''Manipur is divided and the prime minister has not even once visited the state.
+In Nagaland, a framework agreement (to bring about a solution to the Naga political issue) was signed nine years ago and people are now asking what happened to it,'' the Congress MP said.

+At Amguri market, he alighted from the bus and shook hands with the people assembled there to have a glimpse of the former Congress president.

+Gandhi later reached Mariani in Jorhat and was accorded a warm welcome by Congress workers of the district.

-The 6,713-km-long march, led by the Congress MP, commenced from Manipur on January 14 and will culminate on March 20 in Mumbai.
-The Assam leg of the yatra will continue till January 25.
+The yatra, led by the Congress MP, commenced from Manipur on January 14 and will culminate on March 20 in Mumbai.
+The Assam leg of the march will continue till January 25.

-The 'Bharat Jodo Nyay Yatra' is scheduled to cover 110 districts in 15 states.
+The 'Bharat Jodo Nyay Yatra' is scheduled to cover 6,713 km in 67 days and pass through 110 districts in 15 states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)